 Similarities and Differences

-- Both do well with pod-casting and voice over type work, and are also quite versatile in that they can handle a wide range of
+- Both do well with pod-casting and voice over type work, and are also quite versatile in that they can handle a wide range of genres.

-- Both are made by Blue Microphone
+- Both are made by Blue Microphones.

 - Both have a nice build and good sound quality.